Molesey: Swimming

 Just beyond the gates of Hurst Park used to be the home of the open air Upper Deck swimming pool, the nearest open air pool now being across the ferry up Hampton High Street in Hampton.
 An indoor pool was built by the council nearby as a replacement.
 Flats are now built on the site of the outdoor pool.
 The entire riverside recreational area was previously referred to as Moulsey Hurst.

 Hurst swimming pool is in Dunstall Way in the north of Molesey.

-Pool/Billiards

-The Poyntz Arms Public House and Molesey East & West Conservative Club host matches in the Tolworth and District Pool League.

-Darts

-Darts is a very popular sport in Molesey, played at several public houses including the Molesey Football Club, The Royal Oak, The Cannon and the Royal British Legion.
-Teams are made up of patrons and club members.
-All teams compete in the Molesey and District Darts League.

 Cycling

-In 2012 Bradley Wiggins won the Olympic Time Trial event.
-The course passed through East and West Molesey and Hurst Park, and the event finish was at Hampton Court Palace, which has an East Molesey postcode: Hampton Court Palace, East Molesey, Surrey KT8 9AU.
+In 2012, Bradley Wiggins won the Olympic Time Trial event.
+The course passed through East and West Molesey and Hurst Park, and the event finish was at Hampton Court Palace, in the post town of East Molesey.

-The Surrey Classic Cycle race passes East and West Molesey and Hurst Park yearly.
+The Surrey Classic Cycle race previously passed East and West Molesey and Hurst Park yearly.

 National Cycle Network route #4 passes along the River Thames towpath through Molesey.